 - Australian Medical Students’ Association

-All Simon’s workshops are completely flexible and fully customizable.
-Duration can be anything from half a day to a full week and any group size above the minimum of 12 can be catered for.
+Simon offers training that is completely flexible and fully customizable.
+A workshop with Simon can be anything from half a day to a full week and any group size above the minimum of 12 can be catered for.
 Generally speaking, the smaller the group, the more intensive and interactive the workshop is and the longer the workshop, the more the topic can be tackled in depth.
 A selection of different workshops can be combined over a number of days to create a comprehensive program or the same workshops can be repeated over a number of days to allow smaller groups to receive more intensive training.

 Getting the Word Out and Getting Your Message Across – Learn how to generate public interest in your work and become what the media refer to as ‘good talent.’